Always Watching: A Marble Hornets Story

-Always Watching: A Marble Hornets Story is a 2015 American found footage supernatural horror film directed by James Moran and starring Chris Marquette, Jake McDorman, Doug Jones, Alexandra Breckenridge and Alexandra Holden.
-In some countries it was retitled as Marble Hornets: The Operator.
+Always Watching: A Marble Hornets Story is a 2015 American found footage horror film directed by James Moran and starring Chris Marquette, Jake McDorman, Doug Jones, Alexandra Breckenridge and Alexandra Holden.
 The film was released on video on demand on April 7, 2015, and opened in select theaters on May 15, 2015.

-The movie is a film adaptation of the YouTube web series Marble Hornets inspired by the Slender Man online mythos.
+The movie is a film adaptation of the well received YouTube web series Marble Hornets inspired by the Slender Man online mythos.
+Critical reception for the film was predominantly negative.

 Plot

-The movie starts with Eli (Brendon Huor) fleeing through the woods with Jamie (Mickey Facchinello), who is holding a camera.
-Jamie stops when she realizes that Eli has disappeared.
-She searches for him, but instead spots The Operator (Doug Jones), a tall, faceless creature in a suit.
+The film starts with Eli (Brendon Huor) fleeing through the woods with Jamie (Mickey Facchinello), who is recording.
+Jamie suddenly disappears.
+Eli searches for him, and then finds The Operator (Doug Jones), a tall, faceless creature in a suit.
 She reaches and starts the car, but is blocked by Eli standing still in front of it.
-He suddenly rushes to Jamie's door and bashes his head through the door's window, before dragging Jamie out of the car and pulling her to the ground.
-A loud crack is heard before the tape abruptly cuts off.
+He suddenly dragging Jamie out of the car and pulling her to the ground.
+The tape abruptly cuts off.

-Milo (Chris Marquette) is a member of a news reporting team and has a crush on his coworker, Sara (Alexandra Breckenridge).
-However, Charlie (Jake McDorman), an Ivy League graduate, has just transferred to the team, upsetting Milo and his chances of getting with Sara.
-The three are tasked with investigating the mysterious disappearance of a man named Dan (Michael Bunin).
+Milo (Chris Marquette), Sara (Alexandra Breckenridge), and Charlie (Jake McDorman), are the members of a news reporting team.
+The three are tasked with investigating the disappearance of a man named Dan (Michael Bunin).
 Milo is tasked with investigating a series of Mini-DVR tapes that Dan shot.
-After some analysis, he begins finding images of the Operator in the tapes.
+After some analysis, he begins seeing the Operator in the tapes.

-While watching the tapes, he is struck by an odd power outage.
-Eventually, Milo finds the Operator Symbol, a circle with an "x" through it, engraved into his neck.
-Then, the Operator appears in his backyard.
-Milo demands that he leave, but he instead teleports closer to Milo, and Milo reenters his house.
-He eventually flees to Sara's home, interrupting her and a shirtless Charlie, which angers Charlie.
-Charlie eventually forces a screaming Milo out of the house.
+While watching the tapes, power outage occurs.
+After the outage, Milo finds the Operator Symbol, ⦻, engraved into his neck.
+Then, the Operator appears in his backyard at Sara's home.
+Milo eventually flees to Sara's home Charlie eventually forces a screaming Milo out of the house.
 He refuses to go home and decides to sleep in his car.

 The following day, he returns home and finds Charlie in an upstairs bedroom.
 Charlie angrily confronts Milo over the months of footage he has of Sara going about her day.
 Sara comes in and is disgusted by what she sees, and Milo begins to panic.
 Charlie refuses to let him touch a camera, and Milo then tells him to grab the camera and look around.
 Through the camera, Charlie sees the closet door flying open, and The Operator rushing towards him.
-Charlie panics and drops the camera, and all three take off from the house.
+Charlie drops the camera, and all three take off from the house.